 Use Hover Text on Mac

-On your Mac, choose Apple menu > System Preferences, click Accessibility , then click Zoom on the right.
+On your Mac, choose Apple menu > System Settings, click Accessibility in the sidebar, then click Zoom on the right.
 (You may need to scroll down.)

-If you want to customise Hover Text, click Options.
+If you want to customize Hover Text, click the Info button .
 For example, you can specify:

 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.